 Read more about our Mathematics (B.A.)

 This program is designed to prepare candidates for grades K-8 elementary school teaching with a specialization in mathematics.
-In addition to meeting all the degree requirements set by Keene State College (mathematics, education, and integrative studies) and the certification requirements for elementary school teaching by the state of New Hampshire, graduates of the program will possess the skills and knowledge necessary to be successful elementary teachers who could also serve as elementary school mathematics specialists in school districts.
+In addition to meeting all the degree requirements set by Keene State College (mathematics, education, and integrative studies) and the certification requirements for elementary school teaching by the state of New Hampshire, graduates of this major, with sufficient teaching experience and graduate work, could become elementary school mathematics specialists in school districts.